Inositol

 What is inositol supplement used for?

-Inositol is used for diabetic nerve pain, panic disorder, high cholesterol, insomnia, cancer, depression, schizophrenia, Alzheimer's disease, attention deficit-hyperactivity disorder (ADHD), autism, promoting hair growth, a skin disorder called psoriasis, and treating side effects of medical treatment with lithium.
+Inositol is used for diabetic nerve pain, panic imbalance, high lipid balance, sleep quality, cancer, low mood, schizophrenia, Alzheimer's condition, attention deficit-hyperactivity imbalance (focus), autism, promoting hair growth, a skin imbalance called psoriasis, and treating side effects of medical nutritional support with lithium.

 What are the side effects of inositol?